 Net Increase in Cash $9,000

-The Difference Between Profit and Loss and Cash Flow
+The Difference Between the P&L and Cash Flow Statements

 Profit and Loss Statement

-It functions more as a static report about the past term
+- Functions more as a static report about the past

 Cash Flow Statement

-It doesn’t necessarily measure your profit and losses, but the amount of money in your account and the amount leaving it at the given time
+- Doesn’t necessarily measure profit and losses, but the amount of money in a company’s account and the amount leaving it at a given time

 Imagine you are a consultant that negotiated a very specific payment structure.
 For three months, you want to deliver multiple services to the same client.
 You set up a fair structure for both you and the client.